 Right here, I have to call timeout, yell uncle, and state a disclaimer.

-However, this console table had a very thick, crackled finish that I wanted to get rid of.
+Years ago, I gave this console table a very thick, crackled finish that I wanted to get rid of.
 I applied that finish using multiple thick layers of paint.
 Then I dried the layers with a hair dryer to create the crackle effect.
 The last step was to add dark wax and rub it in.

 I’m not sure if you can tell in this picture the crackle finish, but it is there.
 You can definitely tell when you run your hand across the top.